Esri/solution.js/README.md

 An ArcGIS Online (AGO) `item` is transformed into a `template` that contains all of its defining information (except its thumbnail and resources; see [background info](./docs/Background.md)).
 If the item depends on other items, those items are also transformed into templates.

-A collection of templates can be bundled into a `solution template` AGO item for organization and distribution.
+A `Solution Item` can contain either

+* a list of Item Templates
+* a list of references to deployed items

+When it contains Item Templates, it can be used for organizing and distributing Solutions, e.g., for displaying in a gallery of Solutions.

-A solution template's templates can be transformed into items in an AGO organization.
-In addition, a `deployed solution` AGO item is created that serves as a table of contents to the deployed solution items.
+When a Solution is deployed into an organization, a new Solution is created that contains references to the items deployed into the organization; it serves as a table of contents for the deployment.

 #### Modules

 The API contains two primary modules:

-* `solution`, which contains functions for transforming items into templates, deploying templates into items, and creating solution template and deployed solution items.
+* `solution`, which contains functions for transforming items into templates, deploying item templates into items, and creating & using Solution Items.
-* `viewing`, which contains functions to support displaying solution templates and deployed solutions.
+* `viewing`, which contains functions to support displaying Solution Items.

 #### Additional information